bidzyyys/chasm/README.md

 the time for an exchange is out.

 In case of unaccepted offer, the way of getting money back is quite similar.
 Maker has to specify hash of the offer and pay transaction fee and a __deposit__.
-If there is no offer acceptance the deposit and the fee for a confirmation block is unlocked, in other case those deposits and fees are finally blocked.
+If there is no offer match the deposit and the fee for a confirmation block is unlocked, in other case those deposits and fees are finally blocked.

 Both results are included into xpeer's blockchain as a kind of transaction.